Do your board leaders have too much responsibility?

 - They could be responsible for strategic planning.

-- How about overseeing board accountability, including developing annual goals for the board and its committees.
+- Vice chairs could oversee board accountability, including developing annual goals for the board and its committees.

-Some organizations I’ve encountered have assistant every position, with jobs divided up.
-Those assistants are actively groomed to step into the leadership when the primary dog’s term is up.
+Some organizations I’ve encountered have “assistant-” every officer position (like assistant secretary, assistant treasurer), with tasks divided among them.
+Those assistants are actively groomed and ready to step into leadership when the primary dog’s term is up.

 To sum it up